 Focus on Career Development and Building Self-Esteem

 The people who report to you are worried for various reasons.
 Some layoff survivors are worried that they don’t have the knowledge and skills necessary to take on new or expanded jobs.
-Some people are worried about having the time and energy necessary to step up to the larger challenge.
+Some people are worried about having the time and energy required to step up to the larger challenge.

 It creates an opportunity for a career development discussion with each of the people who report to you.
 Start by identifying the additional training, resources, and support each employee feels they need and then make sure you provide it.

 Explain to each employee that the new skills they are obtaining will make them more marketable.
-This, in turn, will create a heightened sense of job security and self-esteem.
-Remember, your goal is to help people feel confident that they have the capacity to contribute, grow, and master the changed work environment.
+It, in turn, will create a heightened sense of job security and self-esteem.
+Remember, your goal is to help people feel confident that they can contribute, grow, and master the changing work environment.

 Establish Trust and Acknowledge Emotions

 You will need to work to restore any trust that has been damaged, such as an employee losing a valued colleague that they considered valuable.
 Recognize that people are experiencing a loss.
 People will grieve even if they see the changes are good for them and the organization for the long term.

 When people have worked together, regardless of the relationship or perceived contribution, they inevitably experience the loss of a coworker.
 You must give those that remain on the job the time and space they need to deal with feelings of anger and loss.
 You will even have some people who feel guilty that they were chosen to remain after the layoffs.
 Notice the gamut of emotions that people experience, including yourself, and accept them as a normal part of the change.